-Stillness is not only advocated by philosophy as the key to serene life and achieving what we want in life but also supported by science.
-Many types of research have been conducted on the advantages of stillness.
+Stillness is not only advocated by philosophy as the key to a serene life and achieving what we want in life but also supported by science.
+Many types of research have been conducted on the advantages of Stillness.
 The book promises to help readers find that key.

-Ryan defines Stillness to be able to steady while the world spins around you.
+Ryan defines Stillness as being able to steady while the world spins around you.
 To act without frenzy.
 To hear only what needs to be heard.
-To possess quietude— exterior and interior—on command.
+To possess quietude— exterior, and interior—on command.

-The book is divided into three parts and suggests achieving stillness in Mind, Spirit, and Body.
-He explains and suggests ways of achieving this through anecdotes and examples of famous philosophers, sportsmen, politicians, and emperors.
+The book is divided into three parts and suggests achieving Stillness in Mind, Spirit, and Body.
+He explains and offers ways of achieving this through anecdotes and examples of famous philosophers, athletes, politicians, and emperors.

-He goes on to explain how these people solved their concerns with principles suggested in the book and how we can use them to resolve our modern time’s concern of distraction and overload of information for a peaceful life.
+He explains how these people solved their concerns with principles suggested in the book and how we can use them to resolve our modern time’s concern of distraction and overload of information for a peaceful life.

 Part – I – MIND –

 - This sounds very simple, yet it is one of the most challenging things, full of distractions.
 Think about it.
 When was the last time you ever felt you were in the Moment or got undivided attention from someone?

 - As Maria Abramovic says – “People don’t understand that the hardest thing is doing something close to nothing; it demands all of you.”
 There is no object to hide behind.
 It’s just you.

 - Be very cautious of the intake of information, and as our mind can process everything, it is our job to make sure only what matters gets the total energy of our brain.
 Ask yourself at every Moment, ‘Is this necessary?’

 - There’s a great saying: Garbage in, garbage out.
 If you want sound output, you have to watch over the inputs.